 Temples are the abode to energy which makes humans feel nostalgic about their origin.
 Trimbakeshkar temple in Trimbak has similar energy which makes devotees feel grounded to nature and earth.
 It is located at the origin of the holy river ‘Godavari’.
 There are numerous natural attractions that enhance the beauty of this place.

-Have you ever given a thought about why temples are constructed?
+Have you ever given thought about why temples are constructed?

-Temples or any place of worship have a positive energy which makes humans realise the importance of their deeds or ‘Karma’ on this earth.
+Temples or any place of worship have a positive energy that makes humans realize the importance of their deeds or ‘Karma’ on this earth.
 ‘God’, the supreme power makes every individual bow down and seek forgiveness for their sins on earth.

 Trimbakeshwar temple has different mythological stories associated with its construction and holiness.
 We shall be exploring these stories and their contemporary relevance ahead.